 - You can make your complaint to the Quality Improvement Organization.
-If you prefer, you can make your complaint about the quality of care you received directly to this organization (without making the complaint to us). - The Quality Improvement Organization is a group of practicing doctors and other health care experts paid by the Federal government to check and improve the care given to Medicare patients.
+If you prefer, you can make your complaint about the quality of care you received directly to this organization (without making the complaint to us). - The Quality Improvement Organization is a group of practicing doctors and other health care experts paid by the Federal government to check and improve the care given to Medicare patients. - To find the name, address, and phone number of the Quality Improvement Organization for your state, look in Chapter 2, Section 4, of this booklet.
+If you make a complaint to this organization, we will work with them to resolve your complaint. - Or you can make your complaint to both at the same time.
+If you wish, you can make your complaint about quality of care to us and also to the Quality Improvement Organization.

-2019 Evidence of Coverage for MedMutual Advantage Classic HMO Chapter 9: What to do if you have a problem or complaint (coverage decisions, appeals, complaints)
+2020 Evidence of Coverage for MedMutual Advantage Classic HMO Chapter 9: What to do if you have a problem or complaint (coverage decisions, appeals, complaints)